The connection between nonzero density and spontaneous symmetry breaking for interacting scalars: QFT in dimensions

 which is manifestly $\mu$ independent.
 Again, we conclude that for complex scalar fields, at one loop and in four dimensions finite density for a ${\rm U}(1)$ charge is always accompanied by spontaneous symmetry breaking.

-We stress that there is no ambiguity in this conclusion related to the renormalization scheme, since the theory can be renormalized at $\mu=0$ and therefore the counterterms are always $\mu$ independent.
-This is true even in the case of non-renormalizable field theories, where an infinite number of counterterms is needed to renormalize the theory at arbitrary loop level.\footnote{As usual, only a finite number of counterterms is necessary at a fixed loop order.} The computation of the Coleman--Weinberg potential at finite $\mu$ allows anyway to make definite low-energy predictions for finite density properties of the system, since all these counterterms are always $\mu$ independent.
+We stress that there is no ambiguity in this conclusion related to the renormalization scheme, since the theory can be renormalized at $\mu=0$ and no additional counterterms are needed to renormalize the finite $\mu$ theory.
+This is true even in the case of non-renormalizable field theories, where an infinite number of counterterms is needed to renormalize the theory at arbitrary loop level.\footnote{As usual, only a finite number of counterterms is necessary at a fixed loop order.} The computation of the Coleman--Weinberg potential at finite $\mu$ allows anyway to make definite low-energy predictions for finite density properties of the system, since the counterterms are determined independently of the infrared deformation induced by $\mu$.

 Having established the relationship between finite density and symmetry breaking, an interesting question to address is: what is the critical value of $\mu$ above which the system can support a finite density state?